pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

   Where:

-  - `TRIVY-RUN-AS-PLUGIN` is the Trivy Plugin you want to enable without using the subcommand.
+  - `TRIVY-RUN-AS-PLUGIN` is the Trivy plug-in you want to enable without using the subcommand.
   - `AQUA-KEY` is the Aqua Platform API key.
   - `AQUA-SECRET` is the Aqua Platform API key’s Secret.